 Trim any excess skin or fat from the quail.
 Tuck the wings back behind breast or trim at second joint to leave breast exposed.
 Season birds with salt and fresh ground pepper.
 Mix all ingredients thoroughly.
 Marinate quails no more than 12 hours before cooking.

 Cook over medium charcoal or wood fire bone-side down for 3-4 minutes; turn and cook to caramelize the skin for another 3-4 more minutes.
 Be careful as you place them on the grill to lay them out neatly turning a quarter turn about half way through the cooking to give the skin nice cross hatch marks.

-Sherry Piquillo Jus
+Sherry Piquillo Jus:

 Melt half the butter and sauté the shallots over medium heat until caramelized.
 Add herbs and sherry; simmer until reduced by half and jus coats the spoon.
 Add stock and cook until reduced by one third.
 Season to taste.
 This can be done ahead.

-To serve, heat with piquillo peppers.
+Heat with piquillo peppers.
 Arrange sauce around quail and garnish with a sprinkling of finely grated Parmesan cheese and minced chives.